 There is nothing like unto Him, and He is the All-Hearer, the All-Seer.
 (24:11)

-Iman in Allah includes believing that Allah exists and that His Existence is without the time and without place; unlike the existence of the created things, He does not need a place.
+Iman in Allah includes believing that Allah exists and that His Existence is without time and without place; unlike the existence of the created things, He does not need a place.

 He –the Almighty has no comparable and no one is like Him SWT.
 He creates everything, all the creatures are in need of him.
-He does need anyone.
+He does not need anyone.
 He is the Greatest.

 Differences between the Creator and His creation: